 The University offers an online bachelor of applied science (B.A.S.) in technology.
 This program is designed specifically for individuals who hold an associate of applied science (A.A.S.) and are now ready to further their education and careers.

 - The online bachelor degree in technology includes a core of major courses that provide the solid foundation needed for professional management-oriented leadership positions.
-In addition, each student works with an advisor to complete a specialization customized to meet personal and career goals.
+In addition, each student works with an advisor to complete a concentration customized to meet personal and career goals.

 - Students benefit from classes developed and taught by ISU faculty who have a diversity of specialties.